 I’m fascinated by how history is just one damned thing after another, and how tiny twists of fate can change the world.
 Getting the flu when I did was unfortunate timing with disproportionate consequences.

 People throw around the word “flu” too casually.
 “I think I have a touch of the flu.”
 There’s no such thing.
 Flu does not touch — it’s a battering ram.
 If you feel anything less than slammed around like a rag doll in a industrial washing machine, it’s probably not influenza.

 With years between infections, we forget how vicious the flu can be.
 It gets confused with the common cold, but they are different viral animals, and influenza is no more like rhinovirus than a tiger is like a tabby.
 A cold can make life quite unpleasant for a few days.
 A flu can end you, and that’s what it feels like.3

 So I had a spring flu…piled on top of Very Serious Problems in progress, like months of unnerving, undiagnosed chronic throat pain, and a business under siege with 60% revenue losses.
 It was a dark time.
-My escalating tranquilizer addiction was masked by many unpleasant sensations in the foreground.
+My escalating physical dependence on tranquilizers was masked by many unpleasant sensations in the foreground.